236.1 General Information

 The contractor will, during the performance of this contract, comply with the regulations of the Department of Transportation relative to non-discrimination as defined in Title 49, Code of Federal Regulations, Part 21, hereinafter referred to as the Regulations, and Executive Order of Governor of the state of Missouri, dated August 31, 1987, which are herein incorporated by reference and made a part of this contract.

-The contractor, with regard to the work performed by him after award and prior to completion of the contract work, will not discriminate on the grounds of race, color, religion, creed, national origin, sex, age, ancestry or physical ability of any individual in the selection and retention of subcontractors, including procurements of materials and leases of equipment.
+The contractor, with regard to the work performed by the contractor after award and prior to completion of the contract work, will not discriminate on the grounds of race, color, religion, creed, national origin, sex, age, ancestry or physical ability of any individual in the selection and retention of subcontractors, including procurements of materials and leases of equipment.
 The contractor will not participate either directly or indirectly in discrimination prohibited by Section 21.5 of the Regulations, including employment practices as set forth in Appendix C(a)(2).

 (3) Solicitations for Subcontracts, Including Procurement of Materials and Equipment